 - Represents the GCUMM to men on the local church level

-The MMS directory is available upon request.
-Please contact Joe Strausbaugh, Charter System Administrator and MMS Coordinator, at email@example.com or 615-620-7269.
+A list of MMSs in your area is available upon request.
+Please contact Joe Strausbaugh, Charter System Administrator and MMS Coordinator, at firstname.lastname@example.org or 615-620-7269.

 Interested in becoming a candidate?For a brief overview of the MMS program, view the Men's Ministry Specialist brochure.